Viktor Petrenko: Early life

-Viktor Petrenko was born in Odessa, Ukrainian SSR, the first of two sons born to engineers Tamara and Vasyl Petrenko.
+Viktor Petrenko was born in Odesa, Ukrainian SSR, the first of two sons born to engineers Tamara and Vasyl Petrenko.
 They both got involved in ice skating, training and competing from a young age.
 His younger brother Vladimir Petrenko also became a competitive skater and the 1986 World Junior champion.

-The Petrenko family spoke Russian, which had become dominant in Odessa.
+The Petrenko family spoke Russian, which had become dominant in Odesa.
 It was also a means of inter-ethnic communication throughout the USSR.
 Viktor Petrenko attended a Russian-speaking school where he chose to study English as a foreign language.
 Because Ukrainian was not used in his family or his school, he never learned to speak the native language of his country fluently.

 Petrenko was often sick as a young child, and doctors suggested to his parents that they put him in a sport in order to improve his strength and stamina.
 When he was five years old, they took him to the local ice rink and started him in figure skating.
-At the age of nine, his talent was noticed by Ukrainian figure skating coach Galina Zmievskaya and she took him on as a pupil at Spartak in Odessa.
+At the age of nine, his talent was noticed by Ukrainian figure skating coach Galina Zmievskaya and she took him on as a pupil at Spartak in Odesa.

 Career

 Rising star 1984-1988

 Representing the Soviet Union, Petrenko was the 1984 World Junior Champion.
 He won the bronze medal at the 1988 Olympic Games, and became one of the youngest male figure skating Olympic medalists.

-He also won the bronze medal at the 1988 World Figure Skating Championships.
 His podium finish came as a surprise, because three former World Champions Brian Orser, Brian Boitano, and Alexander Fadeev were competing in this event.
 Capitalizing on disastrous short and long programs by Fadeev, Petrenko skated well enough at the championships to earn the bronze.

+He also won the bronze medal at the 1988 World Figure Skating Championships up against Orser and Boitano again.
+Fadeev withdrew from the event.